We are very pleased to offer Suzuki Teen Mentoring course every second school year.

 - SuzukiMentor “practice buddies” are to be paid directly from the family involved (as with babysitting), as NCSM has no involvement in this process.

-- The NCSSM Cancellations/make up sessions policy is that all missed lessons be made up in due time.
+- The NCSSM Cancellations/make up sessions policy is that lessons missed by the teacher be made up in due time and all lessons cancelled by the student are not made up.
 Since SuzukiMentors are certified and represent our school and our private teachers, it is recommended that each mentor uphold the same missed lesson policies adopted by the school.
-However, it is up to each SuzukiMentor?s personal discretion if allowing 24 hours cancellation notice before any practice session is allowed.

 - Advertising by SuzukiMentors for their “Practice Buddy” services should be done on an individual basis.
 Some ideas include advertising through SuzNews and posting signs in the lobby during group class Saturdays, or in individual private teacher’s studio.